 But at the very end of the Obama administration, as President Trump literally was to be sworn in, they decided to change the distribution to increase it to all of these other groups, which would give all these other groups access to information when the new president came in.

-And now we have obtained documents which show that the Office of Director of National Intelligence under Director James Clapper was not only eager and pushing to get these new procedures signed by the attorney general, quote, before the conclusion of this administration,
+And now we have obtained documents which show that the Office of Director of National Intelligence under Director James Clapper was not only eager and pushing to get these new procedures signed by the Attorney General, quote, before the conclusion of this administration, that's in the documents, and that the Director of National Intelligence Office, General Counsel, Robert Litt, this was his position, told the Office of the Under Secretary of Defense that we really want to get this done,

-Again, quoting, certainly prior to the 20th of January, January, which of course was inauguration day.
+Again, quoting, certainly prior to the 20th of January, January, which, of course, was Inauguration Day.

 We know what reason.

-Remember that probe was going on before the president was sworn in.
+Remember, that probe was going on before the president was sworn in.

 So now we know exactly.

-Now you put that in contact in context with the FISA abuse, and now you really see what was going on here.
+Now you put that in context with the FISA abuse.

 And no wonder James Clapper is reacting the way he is, because now we've got the actual documents.

-I am holding the documents in my hand.
+I'm holding the documents in my hand.

-We really want to get this done, and so does the boss is another one.
+We really want to get this done, and so does The Boss is another one.

-Can we go to soda the boss for a second?
+Can we go to Soda the Boss for a second?

-Now I think there's some context.
+Now, I think there's some context.

-We've got to lay a foundation here for this before we get to, you know, before the the boss comment.
+We've got to lay a foundation here for this before we get to, you know, before the boss comment.

 And that is that we've got to remember here that this is the same group of people that were involved in the exoneration, writing an exoneration of Hillary without an investigation.